 Join them together

-Before joining, take the dowels and cut them in size that you can get with your measuring tape and the inner frame.
+Before joining, take the dowels and cut them in size to get with your measuring tape and the inner frame.
 Use wood glue before you get the dowels in the grooves on both sides.
 Now you have to join the lumbers together, use wood glue in this part as well.
 After they’re in place, use a flat hammer to tighten them and use some long clamp them together.
-Once they are dry, screw them in for a firm, rigid frame.
+Once they are dry, screw them in for a strong, rigid frame.

 Finish and pain